Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Results

 \subsection{Aperiodic driving}

-After studying the flatness, Chern number, flux current and excess energy in periodic Floquet dynamics, we shall now investigate the aperiodic case where probability $P$ of the second flux Hamiltonian becomes $0<P<1$.
+After studying the flatness, Chern number, flux current and excess energy in periodic Floquet dynamics, we shall now investigate the aperiodic case where $P$ denotes the probability of appearing the second flux Hamiltonian in the driving protocol as defined in Eq.~(\ref{eq:3}).
 We shall first study the dynamics of excess energy $W$, as obtained from Eq.~(\ref{eq_rs1}) and Eq.~(\ref{eq:re}), by varying $\theta_1$ and $\alpha$.
 Figure \ref{fig:w1_apd} shows that for $\theta_1=\pi/2$ and $\theta_{\rm ini}=\theta_0=0$, $W$ increases less rapidly for $\alpha=0.8$.
-A careful analysis suggests that $W$ for $P=0.5$ mostly stays at higher values compared to other $P \neq 0.5$ irrespective of $\alpha$.
+A close observation of the numerical results for different $\alpha$ indicates that $W$ stays at maximum value as a function of time for $P=0.5$, compared to any $P \neq 0.5$ for $\alpha>0.2$.
 This implies the fact that the system absorbs energy maximally when the degree of aperiodicity is maximum, while for fully periodic drive $P=1$, the system attains a periodic steady state i.e., it does not absorb energy from the external drive.
-Interestingly, any amount of aperiodicity can drive the system away from the periodic steady state and hence it gets heated up with $n$.
+Interestingly, any amount of aperiodicity can drive the system away from the periodic steady state and hence it gets heated up with time.
 While investigating with $\alpha$, for a given value of $n<300$, we find that short duration of flux-Hamiltonian (i.e., $\alpha=0.8$) can lead to the decrement of $W$ as compared to the long duration of flux Hamiltonian (i.e., $\alpha=0.2$).
 The finite time rate of growth of $W$ becomes higher for $\alpha=0.2$ while the intermediate rate of growth becomes higher for $\alpha=0.8$.
 As a result, the asymptotic value of $W$ is reached early for $\alpha=0.2$ while the $W$ saturates for much higher value of $n$ for $\alpha=0.8$.
-We note that the asymptotic value depends on $\alpha$, the reason behind that will be discussed below.
+We note that the asymptotic value depends on $\alpha$.
+The reason behind the above characteristic will be discussed below.
+The point to note here is that the heating in the system gets remarkably suppressed as we reduce the value of $\theta_1$ for any $\alpha$ (See \cite{supple} for detail).